2006 Texas gubernatorial election: Results

 Results for Kinky Friedman by county:

-Texas election laws do not require a run-off in the event that a majority is not achieved, so Governor Perry joined only two other Texas governors to achieve the office by a plurality of less than 40%.
-The Texas governor elections of 1853 and 1861 were both won with less than 40% of the vote.
+Texas election laws for general elections do not require a run-off in the event that a majority is not achieved, so Governor Perry joined only two other Texas governors to achieve the office by a plurality of less than 40%.
+The Texas gubernatorial elections of 1853 and 1861 were also won with less than 40% of the vote.

 Strayhorn was seen as a moderate alternative to Perry, and found support among moderate Republicans and independent voters.
 Although a few polls had her tied for second going into election day, she finished with 18.13%.